connexcs/docs/docs/reporting-problems.md

 + Platform for P2+ (Critical) Issues = 24/7 support.
     * Platform Issue
     * Our Monitoring will alert Us
-    * Check our status page, ETA's will be issued if we've them available.
+    * Check our status page, ETA's will be issued if we have them available.
     * You can contact us, but please don't expect any detailed replies while we're focused on troubleshooting the issue.
     * 24/7 response incident.